xeitojs/xeito.dev/docs/guide/introduction.md

 ::: warning ACTIVE DEVELOPMENT
   **Xeito** is still under active development, therefore everything is still **unstable** and untested.
-  API may introduce **breaking changes** between minor versions without much notice.
+  API may introduce **breaking changes** between minor versions without notice.
 :::

 ## What is Xeito?